No imputation without representation: Results and Discussion

 The fitted logistic regression models allow us to calculate attribute-specific thresholds above which missing-indicators are more likely than not to increase AUROC, for all classifiers except MLP and RF (Table~\ref{tab_missing_thresholds}).
 In many cases, these thresholds are 1 or 0.0, indicating that missing-indicators are always likely to increase AUROC.
-We have included NN-1 and NN-1-D in this table on the basis of a model that includes the categoricalness parameter.
-If we exclude it, the thresholds respectively become 233 and 285 records for categorical and numerical attributes alike.
-For LR, the threshold is a missing rate of 0.0, whether we include categoricalness or not.

-\subsection{Does using mean imputation instead of mode imputation allow for more information to be learned from missing categorical values?}
+\subsection{Does Using Mean Imputation Instead of Mode Imputation Allow for More Information to Be Learned from Missing Categorical Values?}

 As indicated above, missing-indicators are generally more likely to increase performance for categorical than for numerical attributes.
 A potential explanation for this is the fact that the mode of a categorical attribute is one of the non-missing values, whereas the mean of a numerical attribute is generally not equal to one of the non-missing values.
-Therefore, categorical imputation renders missing values truly indistinguishable from non-missing values, whereas numerical imputation does not --- the information expressed by missing values may be partially recoverable, as argued by \citet{lemorvan21whats} and discussed in the Introduction.
+Therefore, categorical imputation renders missing values truly indistinguishable from non-missing values, whereas numerical imputation does not --- the information expressed by missing values may be partially recoverable, as argued by Le Morvan et al. \cite{lemorvan21whats} and discussed in the Introduction.

-We can achieve a similar partial representation of missing categorical values by changing the order in which we perform imputation and one-hot encoding, i.e. by performing numerical imputation on one-hot encoded categorical attributes.
-For imputation without missing-indicators, this indeed leads to better performance for some classifiers, while in combination with missing-indicators, it does not make much of a difference (Table~\ref{tab_p_values_categorical})\footnote{LR is an exception here.
-We have no explanation for this, although we note that it corresponds with our finding in Subsection~\ref{sec_missing_thresholds} that categoricalness is not an informative parameter for LR.}.
+We can achieve a similar partial representation of missing categorical values by changing the order in which we perform imputation and one-hot encoding, i.e. by performing numerical imputation on one-hot encoded categorical attributes with missing values.
+For imputation without missing-indicators, this indeed leads to better performance for some classifiers, while in combination with missing-indicators, it does not make much of a difference (Table~\ref{tab_p_values_categorical})\footnote{LR is an exception here, we have no explanation for this.}.